Family Law Group Tampa, FL

 CHILD CUSTODY ASSISTANCE IS AVAILABLE

 No two sets of parents approach the child custody process in exactly the same way.
 As a result, our firm employs a personalized approach that helps to ensure our clients’ unique needs are treated with dignity, respect, and a seriousness of purpose.
 You don’t need to have “all the answers” to how you’re going to approach this process yet.
 We can advise you of your options, answer your questions, and help you make an informed decision about how best to move forward.
 Schedule a confidential, no-risk consultation with our Tampa, FL family law group today; we look forward to speaking with you.

 When discussing child custody, our family law group in Tampa, FL questions about child support are often at the center of client conversations.
 As a parent, it is your responsibility to make sure your children receive adequate care.
 This includes housing, food, medical care, education, extracurricular activities, etc. In the case of divorce, that responsibility is divided up between both parents at a percentage determined by the court.
-For example, the non-custodial parent could be responsible for 70% of the financial expenses for minor children, and the custodial parent is responsible for the remaining 30%.

 Whatever your personal circumstance, we know you have the best interests of your children at heart.
 Our experienced team of lawyers and staff have decades of experience helping families navigate complex situations.
 Please call the McKinney Law Group today at 813-906-0048 for a free consultation.
 We want to help you!

 COURT-ISSUED CHILD SUPPORT ORDERS

 When parents decide to separate or divorce, they often need to address child custody and child support issues at the same time.
 A family court judge will consider many factors when determining how much child support that one parent should pay.
 Factors include the income of the both parents, the number of children involved, and the financial needs of the children.